Flugplatz Schleißheim: History of the airport

+The base was used by the Royal Bavarian Flying Corps throughout the war.

+Interwar period

+With the signing of the Armistice of 11 November 1918, the demobilization of the Royal Bavarian Flying Corps commenced.
+The based was used by aircraft of the Ritter von Epp volunteer corps to support the Freikorps in crushing the Bavarian Soviet Republic in May 1919.
+Later in 1919 a police squadron was established at Schleißheim.
+Following the signing of the Treaty of Versailles on 10 January 1920, Germany was demilitarised and the Royal Bavarian Flying Corps was disbanded on 8 May 1920.
+The police squadron was disbanded by order of the Allies in January 1921.

+The airfield was then used for civilian purposes until 1933, initially as a technical base for the beginning civilian air traffic, from 1927 it was mainly used for pilot training as part of the Deutsche Verkehrsfliegerschule to support Germany's rearmament in violation of the Treaty of Versailles.

-NS period and Second World War
+Nazi period and Second World War

-After the NSDAP seized power, it was expanded into an air base of the Luftwaffe (Air Force) in the course of the National Socialist armament efforts (see Armament of the Wehrmacht).
+After the Nazi Party seized power, it was expanded into an air base of the Luftwaffe.
 The construction measures were planned and supervised by the architects of the so-called Postbauschule.
 This new architectural style, unusual for the Nazi era, is also known as Bayerische Moderne (Bavarian Modernism).
 The air traffic control building designed by Robert Vorhoelzer in 1933/34 and demolished in December 2007 represented the archetype of this architectural direction in air force construction.

+Jagdfliegerschule Schleißheim was formed on 1 April 1934 at Schleißheim and disbanded again on 9 June 1936.
+It was recreated again on 1 April 1939 consisting of 3 Staffeln (squadrons).
+The school was renamed to Jagdfliegerschule 2 on 15 January 1940.

 From 1938, the Fliegertechnische Schule Schleißheim (School of Aeronautical Engineering) was built in the southern part of the airfield.

-The accommodation area of the school was used from 1945 to about 1953 as DP camp (DP = Displaced Person) Schleißheim (Feldmoching).
-Under the camouflage name Minotaurus a bunkered control centre for day and night hunting in southern Germany was built in 1943.
-The bunker was blown up in 1971.
+Nachtjagdschule 1 (1st night fighter school) was established at the base in 1941.

 From 1939 to 1946 there was a prisoner-of-war camp in the south-eastern area of the airfield.
 Here under air force supervision French and later Soviet prisoners of war were first accommodated.
 After the end of the war, the POW camp continued to be used by the US Army, which interned former SS members.
 In the nearby Gut Hochmutting (estate) there was a subcamp of the Dachau concentration camp with eleven concentration camp prisoners of a bomb disposal squad.

+Under the codename Minotaurus, a bunkered control center for day and night fighters for southern Germany was built in 1943.
+The bunker was blown up in 1971.